JD/LLM IN TAXATION

 Any such credits earned from GTP courses in excess of the 12 credit hour limit will only count toward the GTP degree and GPA, and will be billed as additional GTP tuition.

-Students must have a minimum cumulative JD GPA of 2.67 as a prerequisite for admission to the LLM program, and must request and submit college transcripts to the Graduate Tax Office.
+Students must have a minimum cumulative JD GPA of 2.67 as a prerequisite for admission to the LLM program, and must request and submit official college transcripts to the Graduate Tax Program Office.

-To optimize the benefits of the program, a JD student should consider applying for the joint degree in the beginning of the spring semester of the 2L year.
+To optimize the benefits of the program, a current JD student should consider applying for the joint degree at the end of the Fall semester of the 2L year.

-A JD student may take courses in the Graduate Tax Program (GTP) for credit towards the JD degree, however the student must obtain the permission of the Associate Dean for Academic Affairs and the Director of the Graduate Tax Program.
+A JD student may take up to six credits in the Graduate Tax Program (GTP) for credit towards the JD degree, however the student must obtain the permission of the Associate Dean for Academic Affairs and the Faculty Director of the Graduate Tax Program.

 Grading and Credits

-Typically, a JD student who is not in the JD/LLM program will be approved to take no more than two GTP courses for JD credit.
+Typically, a JD student who is not in the JD/LLM program will be approved to take no more than six credits for JD credit.
 Alumni from the Charles Widger School of Law who earned the JD within the last two years and who decide to apply for the LLM post-graduation may submit a written request to transfer up to 6 credit hours from either advanced JD tax courses or GTP courses into the LLM for review and decision by the Faculty Director.